Losing weight is easy. Keeping it off is where most people struggle. This is where reverse dieting might come in handy.

 Reverse Dieting: How it works (metabolic adaptation)

 As we know, a consistent calorie deficit over an extended period of time is needed to reduce body weight and body fat.
-Over time, the body begins to adapt to the lower calorie consumption.
+Over time, the body begins to adapt to lower calorie consumption.
 It does this by preparing for famine.
 This is known as metabolic adaptation.

 Now let’s be clear, this is NOT starvation mode.
 Starvation mode is a pile of manure that has unfortunately made its way around the internet.